La-Sapienza-University-Rome/NNDS_Neural_Networks_HW2/README.md

 ## Overview: The homework is composed of four parts:
-1. selecting a dataset;
+1. Selecting a dataset;
-2. implementing a custom component (ONLY if you did not submit the first homework or if you want to improve your mark);
+2. Implementing a custom component (ONLY if you did not submit the first homework or if you want to improve your mark - NOT SOLVED);
-3. implementing a neural network and training it on the dataset;
+3. Implementing a neural network and training it on the dataset;
-4. implementing an additional continual learning strategy on top of it (Elastic Weight Consolidation).
+4. Implementing an additional continual learning strategy on top of it (Elastic Weight Consolidation).